 A person’s academic achievements are a result of learning opportunities, home environment, and parent’s attitude to learning, motivation, interest and level of emotional and social maturity.
 Confidence is central to the acquisition of knowledge and for our child to feel confident, we need let them know how highly intelligent they are, regardless of their knowledge of a particular subject.

 Therefore, belief in your child is crucial to them feeling confident.
 Tell your child if they are anxious “You are not an exam result”.
 Encouragement and praise gives heart to your child’s efforts to learn.
 Encourage your teenager to set some goals that are achievable –maybe learning to drive or finding a part time job so when they achieve something, confidence is restored.
-They will want more of the good feeling it gives them and understand the commitment required to achieve something.
+They will understand the commitment required to achieve something, and appreciate the satisfaction of achieving their goal.